wkolowski/Type-Theory-Wishlist/README.md

 Relevant papers:
 - [Definitional Proof-Irrelevance without K](https://hal.inria.fr/hal-01859964v2/document)

 **Status: `Empty` and `Unit` are standard everywhere, but barely anywhere are they strict propositions.
-Coq and Agda have implemented universes of strict propositions (impredicative and predicative) based on the above paper.
+Coq and Agda have implemented universes of strict propositions (impredicative and predicative, respectively) based on the above paper.
 The paper proves that the theory is consistent, compatible with univalence, and has decidable typechecking.
 Overall, this looks very doable.**

 ## [Records (and sums)](Records) <a id="records"></a> [↩](#toc)